 All About Postage Stamp Trains

-The "Little Donkey" is certainly an oddball, given that it's a European style locomotive.
-Nevertheless, the little switcher was ubiquitous, not to mention versatile since it had no road name.
+Aurora's "Little Donkey" is certainly an oddball, given that it's a European style locomotive accompanying a

 Return to: Locomotives